Guardianship Lawyers in Las Vegas

 Guardianship in Nevada

 Las Vegas guardianships are handled at the Family Court.
-To proceed with a Nevada guardianship, the person who needs a guardian must be a resident of Clark County, Nevada.
+To proceed with Nevada guardianship, the person who needs a guardian must be a resident of Clark County, Nevada.
 In Las Vegas guardianship proceedings, service can be accomplished by certified mail which is unusual because most family law cases require personal service or permission from the Court to serve by other means.

-In most cases, if nobody objects, the end result is that the guardianship is granted; if someone objects to the guardianship, the Court may require the matter be set for a hearing where testimony and evidence is taken to determine whether to grant the guardianship.
+In most cases, if nobody objects, the end result is that the guardianship is granted; if someone objects to the guardianship, the Court may require the matter to be set for a hearing where testimony and evidence is taken to determine whether to grant the guardianship.
 Guardianship of the estate requires that the guardian “protect, preserve, manage and dispose of the estate of the ward according to law and for the best interests of the ward.”

 What Are Nevada Guardianship Requirements?

 In Nevada guardianship proceedings the requirements for what information must be provided to the Court is very specific and if you are seeking a guardianship, you should consult with a qualified guardianship attorney to handle the guardianship services.

 We provide free consultations, call us at (702) 766-5566 to speak to a Las Vegas guardianship lawyer.